OpenClassrooms-Student-Center/5670356-learn-programming-with-c/P2/P2C4.3/README.md

-﻿# Exécutez le code
+﻿# Run the code

-Cliquez sur le bouton vert Run pour compiler et exécuter l'application.
+- Click on the green Run button to compile and execute the application.
-Saisissez dans le terminal ou console Powershell dans Visual Studio, "dotnet run 3 9 4".
-Que produit-elle en sortie ?
-Pourquoi obtenez-vous une valeur entière ?
+- Type in the terminal or PowerShell console in Visual Studio, "dotnet run 3 9 4".
+What does it produce as output?
+Why do you get an integer value?
-Saisissez dans le terminal ou console Powershell dans Visual Studio, "dotnet run".
-Pourquoi le programme plante-t-il ?
+- Type in the terminal or PowerShell console in Visual Studio, "dotnet run".
+Why does the program crash?
-Notez le nom de l'exception mentionnée dans la trace d'appel, DivideByZeroException.
+- Note the name of the exception mentioned in the call trace, DivideByZeroException.

-# Protection contre les arguments vides
+# Protection against empty arguments

-Ouvrez le fichier Program.cs.
-Entourez le code (à partir de List<int>...) avec un bloc try.
+- Open the Program.cs file.
+Surround the code (starting from List<int>...) with a try block.
-Ajoutez un bloc catch qui prend en paramètre l'exception mentionnée dans la trace d'appel à l'étape précédente.
+- Add a catch block that takes as a parameter the exception mentioned in the call trace from the previous step.
-À l'intérieur du bloc catch, ajoutez une instruction Console.WriteLine avec un message pertinent pour l'utilisateur, lui demandant de fournir des arguments numériques de type entier.
+- Inside the catch block, add a Console.WriteLine statement with a relevant message for the user, asking them to provide integer numeric arguments.
-Compilez et exécutez votre programme avec et sans fournir d'arguments.
+- Compile and execute your program with and without providing arguments.
-La trace d'appel devrait maintenant être remplacée par le message que vous avez écrit à l'intérieur de votre bloc catch.
+- The call trace should now be replaced by the message you wrote inside your catch block.
-Bonus : ajoutez une autre instruction catch pour vous protéger contre les arguments non numériques, comme indiqué dans le cours.
+- Bonus: add another catch statement to protect against non-numeric arguments, as shown in the course.